111 West 57th Street: Form

-The 16-story, "L"-shaped Steinway Hall fills most of the base, with frontages of 63 ft along 57th Street and 100 ft on 58th Street.
+The 16-story, L-shaped Steinway Hall has frontages of 63 ft along 57th Street and 100 ft on 58th Street.
 The concert hall has a setback above the 12th story on 57th Street, and setbacks above the 9th and 12th stories on 58th Street.
 The 16th story along 57th Street (marketed as floor 19) is also set back from all sides.
 The roof of Steinway Hall contains a campanile with a pyramidal copper roof and lantern, similar to the Mausoleum at Halicarnassus.
 Christopher Gray of The New York Times described the campanile as having a "sculptural, even funerary, caste".

-The residential tower atop Steinway Hall is one of the tallest buildings in the United States, as well as the thinnest skyscraper in the world with a width-to-height ratio of about 1:24.
+The residential tower atop Steinway Hall occupies a site measuring about 59 by 75 ft across.
+It is one of the tallest buildings in the United States, as well as the thinnest skyscraper in the world with a width-to-height ratio of about 1:24.
 Due to its slenderness, the top stories sway several feet during high winds.
 The building has been characterized as part of a new breed of New York City "pencil towers".
 The tower's northern elevation rises directly up to the pinnacle, and the southern elevation contains several setbacks as the tower rises, thinning the tower's footprint on higher floors.
 The pinnacle's lighting pattern was commissioned by L'Observatoire International.
-Because of the shape of the tower's pinnacle, 111 West 57th Street is nicknamed "Stairway to Heaven".
+Because of the shape of the tower's pinnacle, 111 West 57th Street has been nicknamed the "stairway to heaven".